dustinmyers/react-conflux/README.md

 /**
  * Reducers are pure functions that must take in some state, an action, and return state.
+ * Note that this is where we set the default value of the state parameter to be the initialState
+ * object.
  *
  * Here is an example of a reducer and its corresponding switch statement; in this
  * example, we're taking in a new to-do item and setting it to state.